kymikim0401/YOLOV3/README.md

 YOLOv3 object detector was pretrained with coco dataset, and you can download these files in the following link: https://pjreddie.com/darknet/yolo/

-Below video is the output video file of YOLOv3 model with one of my videos recored with iphone.
+Below video is the output video of yolo_video.py with one of my videos recored with iphone.

 https://user-images.githubusercontent.com/82307352/159221817-5bd791f4-49d8-4d2b-a051-6c9f7edc116f.mp4